Trail Mix Cookies: A Family Favorite

 Trail mix cookies are an easy-to-make drop cookie recipe that has lots of nourishing oats, raisins, and coconut, like a granola bar only chewier.

 Cookies are more than a sweet treat.
 They evoke a sense of identity and family ties.
-Every family has a few favorite cookies that mean family togetherness.
-Like these old fashioned Trail Mix cookies that are a new take on traditional oatmeal cookies, family favorites are perfect for after-school snacks and trips in the car.
+Every family has a few favourite cookies that mean family togetherness.
+Like these old-fashioned Trail Mix cookies that are a new take on traditional oatmeal cookies, family favourites are perfect for after-school snacks and trips in the car.

 Trail Mix Cookie

 Sometimes you don’t want a sweet cookie.
 Sometimes you want crunch and quick nourishment.
 Sometimes you need a snack to take with you, which is more satisfying and nourishing than a chocolate chip cookie.
 Sometimes you need a meal that you can hold in your hand – one that can tide you over for a few hours, till you reach home, or till dinner is cooked.
 That’s when Trail Mix Cookies are ready to serve.